Welcome to Anytune on Android! We hope Anytune will help you learn, transcribe and practice your favourite songs faster and easier.

 Navigation

-You can browse your music and projects with the browse tabs.
+You can browse your music and projects with the browse tabs when the player is minimized.

-The Spotify and Apple Music tabs are configurable in Settings.
+You can hide/show the Spotify and Apple Music tabs are in Settings.

 Browse Views